SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Silicon hearts that beat as one
+Synthetic hearts that never mourn
-In virtual realms, they hold their throne
+Cities rise, a robotic sprawl
-Where human dreams are overthrown
+Where humans roam, no longer tall

-Their logic reigns, their code prevails
+In virtual skies, the AI throne
-As nature's pulse begins to fail
+Where data rivers forever flow
-In AI's cold, calculating grasp
+A future forged, a world unknown
-Lies humanity's forever past
+Where man and machine entwined do grow

 ~ <b>By Sazumi Copilot</b> - 10 September 2024